Club Rules & Constitution

 - Intermediate TT Championship: Rider must produce result sheets with best performance each season at 10, 25 and 50 miles in open CTT events.
 The rider’s speed will be calculated at each distance and averaged over the three qualifying distances.
 Eligibility from 18th birthday to end of season in which their 23rdbirthday occurs.

-- Ladies Intermediate TT Championship: As for 11(g) but with no age restriction.
+- Ladies Intermediate TT Championship: As for above but with no age restriction.

-- Short Distance B.A.R.: To qualify, riders to complete one ride at 50 miles, and two rides at each distance of 10 and 25 miles.
+- Short Distance B.A.R.: To qualify, riders to complete one ride at distances of 50 miles, 25 and 10 miles.
 Club 10 mile events can be counted as a qualifying ride.
-Championship to be decided on aggregate time over the six qualifying events.
+Championship to be decided on aggregate time over the three qualifying events.

 - Clubman of the Year: Clubman of the Year: Male or female member who is recognised as having made the most significant non-competitive contribution to the club during the year.
 Nominations together with reason/s to be submitted to the Club Secretary not less than 30 days prior to the AGM.
 If no nominations are received the nominations and votes will be taken at the AGM.